 - the potential complications of the treatment, their implications, signs and symptoms, what to do if they should occur, and when to seek medical attention.6

 g) Are the prescription pads kept out of the reach of others?

-Prescription pads should be stored in a secure location to reduce the risk of loss or theft.
+Prescription pads or similar materials should be stored in a secure location to reduce the risk of loss or theft.

 h) Have your interactions with the patient been adequately documented?

 It would be prudent to specifically include steps taken to rule out contraindications for treatment, significant risks mentioned during the discussion about informed consent as well as a summary of discharge instructions to the patient.
 Handouts, customized for patient needs as necessary, are an appropriate way of documenting the discussion and assisting the patient with self-care.
 They can also serve as a helpful legal risk-management tool if a copy is retained in the chart.7

 RNs with additional authority to prescribe or dispense medication, who are beneficiaries of the CNPS,8 continue to have access to the full range of professional liability protection and legal services of the CNPS, provided their professional practice remains within the boundaries of their authorized scope of practice.

 CNPS beneficiaries can contact CNPS at 1-800-267-3390 to speak with a member of CNPS legal counsel.
 All calls are confidential.

 - Health Canada, Report a side effect, online: https://www.canada.ca/en/health-canada/services/drugs-health-products/medeffect-canada/adverse-reaction-reporting.html.
 2019.